bluss/pyproject-local-kernel/README.md

 ## Quick Start (JupyterLab)

-1. Install pyproject-local-kernel in your jupyterlab environment and restart jupyterlab
+1. Install pyproject-local-kernel in your Jupyterlab environment and restart Jupyterlab
 2. Create a new directory for the notebook project
 3. Create a new notebook and select the **Pyproject Local** kernel
 4. In the *“fallback”* environment that appears - because it is an empty